randyrossi/vicii-kawari/README.md

 Kung Fu Flash Cartridge     | Working as of v1.5 on all long board motherboard revisions I've tested.
 SuperCPU                    | Tested and works as long as the motherboard clock is used (jumper setting).
 Will not work with on-board oscillators (unless you have disabled the motherboard oscillator circuit and exported dot clock from the PCB back into the motherboard.)
 REU                         | Untested but should works as long as the motherboard clock is used.
-MK2 Reloaded                | Have firmware that appears to work.
-YMMV as this was not planned to be supported.
+MK2 Reloaded                | Not supported.
 The Final Cartridge         | No issues discovered so far.
 Ultimate 1541               | No issues discovered so far.
 Pi1541                      | Must turn off GraphIEC feature or else some demos will fail (same with real VIC-II's) Link232 Wifi Cartridge      | Works but requires motherboard clock jumper setting.
 Will not work with on-board oscillators (unless dot clock is exported).
-Turbo Chameleon             | Reported not working.
-Reason unknown.
-May work with alternate firmware.
+Turbo Chameleon             | Reported to work with motherboard clock jumper setting.
 SaRuMan DRAM Replacement    | Have an alternate firmware that appears to work.
 May also work for other static RAM replacement modules.
 YMMV.

 ## Software Compatibility Matrix